jokergoo/ngspipeline/README.md

 pipeline administrators such as `Roddy`.

-In this repository, there is a `CO::PipelineMaker` class which do the pipeline maker stuff and 'CO:::NGSPipeline` classes which implement tools and pipelines for WGBS pipeline and RNAseq pipeline.
+In this repository, there is a `CO::PipelineMaker` class which do the pipeline maker stuff and `CO:::NGSPipeline` classes which implement tools and pipelines for WGBS pipeline and RNAseq pipeline.

 ## `CO::PipelineMaker`